Semiclassical resonances for matrix Schr\"odinger operators with vanishing interactions at crossings of classical trajectories: Introduction

 \section{Introduction}

 In this paper, we look at the asymptotic distribution of quantum resonances in the semiclassical limit for a matrix Schrödinger operator.
 More specifically, we are concerned with the influence that the crossings of the classical trajectories associated with this operator have on this distribution.
-Our motivation comes from diatomic molecular predissociation problems that have been studied under the Born-Oppenheimer approximation for many years (see for example references in \cite{FMW1} for some recent works on the topic).
+Our motivation comes from molecular predissociation problems that have been studied under the Born-Oppenheimer approximation for many years for scalar operators and more recently for matrix-valued operators (see for example references in \cite{KMSW} for some history on the topic).
 In this approximation, the problem can be reduced to the study of the matrix Schrödinger operator

 with